Audit Committee Charter

 A. Internal Audit Operations

 Review and approve the Internal Audit Charter, audit schedules, goals, annual plans, and the annual financial report.
-Confirm with the Director of Internal Audit efforts to coordinate the work of the Office of Internal Audit, the Office of the State Auditor, and other external auditors to ensure complete audit coverage, reduce duplication of work, and use audit resources effectively.
+Confirm with the CAE efforts to coordinate the work of the Office of Internal Audit, the Office of the State Auditor, and other external auditors to ensure complete audit coverage, reduce duplication of work, and use audit resources effectively.

 B. Audit Reports